Esri/offline-editor-js/doc/offlinetilesenabler.md

-##OfflineTilesEnablerLayer
+##O.esri.Tiles.OfflineTilesEnablerLayer
 Extends and overrides a tiled map service.
 This library can be used in situations where an offline browser restart or reload is required.

 ###Constructor
 Constructor | Description
 --- | ---
-`esri.OfflineTilesEnablerLayer(url,callback,state)` | Creates an instance of the offlineTilesEnabler class.
+`O.esri.Tiles.OfflineTilesEnablerLayer(url,callback,state)` | Creates an instance of the offlineTilesEnabler class.
 This library allows you to extend an ArcGISTiledMapServiceLayer with offline capability as well as manage the online/offline resynchronization process.
 Any Esri basemap REST endpoint should work.
 The state property is a boolean for specifying if the application is intializing the layer online (true) or offline (false).
 When you first load the map you should set this property to `true`.

 ###Methods